 Nanocosmos: Visions of Inner Space

-forthcoming from Abrams
+Forthcoming from Abrams

-Beyond: A Solar System Voyage (for young readers)
+Beyond: A Solar System Voyage

 Bill Brewster is a freelance writer, music consultant and DJ, specializing in dance music and football.
 He has worked for the British publications When Saturday Comes and Mixmag Update.
 His work has appeared in The Face, Mixmag, Muzik, Mail on Sunday, The Independent, The Daily Telegraph, The Guardian, and The Big Issue.